 3.2.
 It is necessary in connection with the performance of a contract with you:

 Sometimes it is necessary to process your personal data so that we can enter into contractual relationships with you.
-For example, if you purchase something from our online shop, or become a Friend of Kew or Friend of Wakehurst (our membership schemes) or a Patron of Kew, we will require your personal data to enable us to perform our agreement.
+For example, if you purchase something from our online shop, or become a Kew member or Wakehurst member (our membership schemes) or a Patron of Kew, we will require your personal data to enable us to perform our agreement.